mi-lee/plai/README.md

-# programming-languages-cs5510
+# Programming Languages (CS 5510)

-My Racket files (plai) from Matthew Flatt's CS 5510
+My Racket files from Matthew Flatt's CS 5510.
+They use plai, not plai-typed as he does in his course.